JetBrains/kotlin/ReadMe.md

 * VCS -> Git -> Pull
 * Run IntelliJ IDEA
 * a child IntelliJ IDEA with the Kotlin plugin will then startup
-* you can now open the [kotlin libraries project](https://github.com/JetBrains/kotlin/tree/master/libraries) to then work with the various kotlin libraries etc.

 # Contributing